-This is part of Solutions Review’s Premium Content Series, a collection of contributed columns written by industry experts in maturing software categories.
+Solutions Review’s Expert Insights Series is a collection of contributed articles written by industry experts in enterprise software categories.
 In this submission, Digital.ai CTO of Continuous Testing Guy Arieli offers key considerations for buyers when evaluating continuous testing tools and solutions.

 Enterprise app developers are under pressure to deliver critical new applications faster than ever that meet sky-high user demands for a killer UI and UX.
 And businesses often depend on fast release cycles to speed up digital transformation initiatives and drive critical new revenue streams.

 At the same time, cybercriminals are branching out beyond just the usual phishing, ransomware, and malware attacks.
 Bad actors have become creative when it comes to infiltrating company defenses and compromising systems and apps.
 According to the Verizon Data Breach Incident report, one of the newest, most volatile threats and the leading breach category is “System Intrusion” – any unauthorized activity within a digital system.
 Meanwhile, “bring your own device” policies have accelerated with the rise of remote work, and this increases risks as well.
 For enterprise developers building mission-critical mobile and web applications to power banking services or healthcare apps, failure on the security front is not an option.